 All Emergency Evacuation costs for participants or crews will be borne by that person or their heirs.
 The race organizers are in no way liable or responsible for emergency evacuation.

 County Sheriff Departments and Police Departments along the route have been notified about this event.
 They are aware of the extra traffic and will be available for assistance.

 Georgia is hot and humid in May.
 Moisture management is crucial for event success.
 Do not underestimate the effects of moisture.
 Rain is not uncommon this time of year, as well.
 Watch out for rubbing, chafing and blisters.

 Vehicles need to conspicuously display a “runners on the road” sign in or on each vehicle.
 Runners will also be encouraged to decorate their car for the event.
 There will be a Best Car Award.

 All runners are encouraged to decorate their vehicles.
 We ask that the decorations be tasteful and appropriate for all ages.
 Teams with offensive names or decorations will be asked to change names and remove decorations.

 The finish line is on Broadway in Columbus, Georgia.
 RAG Celebration will be at the finish line on Sunday evening from 3:30 pm – 7:30 pm.
 Food will be provided for participants and crew.
 You are welcome and encouraged to invite your family and friends to greet you at the finish line.
 Food and drinks for donation will be available for friends and family.

-Awards Ceremony will start at 7:30 p.m.
-Awards will be given for the following categories:
+The Awards Ceremony will start at 7:30 p.m where awards will be given.

 Fundraising awards will be awarded after the fundraising period ends.